 - (a) When the affairs of a company have been completely wound up, the Court shall make an order that the company be dissolved from the date of the order, and the company shall be dissolved accordingly. - (b) The order shall be reported within 15 days of the making thereof by the official liquidator to the Registrar, who shall make in his books a minute of the dissolution of the company. - 336.
-If the official liquidator makes default in complying with the requirements of section 335, he shall be liable to a fine not exceeding 8 penalty units.
+If the official liquidator makes default in complying with the requirements of section 335, he shall be liable to a fine of 400,000 kyats.